Best Camping Gear

 Wet wood will produce a lot of smoke

-With this handy little gadget, you can burn enough fire to stay warm, boil your water, and charge your cell phone and other accessories all at the same time.Read more
+With this handy little gadget, you can burn enough fire to stay warm, boil your water, and charge your cell phone and other tech gear all at the same time.Read more

 A must-have at any campsite, this little stove will burn clean and doesn’t leave soot and ash all over you and your gear like a normal fire would do.
 Keep feeding it dry twigs and sticks and it will stay lit for a long time.
 The heat is the source of power to the USB port that’s built-in to the side, so the more powerful the fire, the better the charge.
 Not only will it charge your phone and keep you warm, but you can boil water within minutes.
 It gives off just the right amount of heat and it’s quiet, so you will never disturb others around you.